 The most energy-intensive appliances: what are they?

 When you pay your electricity bills, what are you really paying for?
 According to the US Energy Information Administration (EIA), nearly a third of all residential electricity consumption powers space heating and cooling.
-In 2018, water heating accounted for 12 percent of all residential electricity consumption.
-Meanwhile, lighting and refrigeration both accounted for an additional 6 percent each of total residential electricity consumption.
+In 2020, water heating accounted for 12 percent of all residential electricity consumption.
+Meanwhile, lighting and refrigeration combined accounted for an additional 10 percent of total residential electricity consumption.

 Appliances that use the most energy in your home

 |Television and consoles||4%|

 Equally interesting as which appliances consume the most energy is which appliances consume the least amount of residential electricity.
 In 2020, computers and similar electronic devices only consumed 2 percent of all electricity used by residential houses.
 What’s more, aside from the power required to heat water, dishwashers and clothes washers actually consume a very small amount of electricity.

 Where energy consumption truly adds up is with all of the minor, miscellaneous appliances that consume energy throughout the day.
 Some appliances, like ceiling fans, may have a very low electric load but stay on for long periods of time.
 Other appliances, such as hair dryers, have a high electric load, but only remain on for short periods of time.
 However, in both cases, the appliances are consuming enough electricity to make a real impact on monthly electricity bills.

 Interestingly, your appliances don’t just consume energy when they’re turned on.
 Many will still pull power even while off, a state known as standby power or referred to as “phantom load.”
 Although not as resource intensive as when your appliances are turned on, phantom loads can add up very quickly.
 In fact, the Natural Resource Defense Council estimated in 2015 that the cumulative impact of phantom loads in the US is $19 billion per year, or over $150 per household.